Ianwanarua/FoxHood/README.md

 ## User Story

 * A User will be required to sign up if they dont have an account in the hood.
-* A User is able update their profile by adding a profile and also their picture.
+* A User is able update their profile by adding a Username and also their picture.
 * A User can browse through the neighborhoods and join which suits them better.
 * A User can create a hood if the hood is not available in the application.
 * A user can also create business and posts for various hoods.